Center-For-Energy-TEC-App/Tec-App/README.md

 pnpm start
 ```

+If running into issues getting the app started using the QR code for the phone version

+try `npm install expo@latest`

 if running into issues - might need to download expo, npm, react, react-native

 try `npm add @babel/runtime`